First Midwest Bank Review: Low Minimums and Solid Account Variety

 Lakeside Bank is super-regional, with just seven branch locations in the metropolitan Chicago area.
 First Midwest Bank has 127 branches over four Midwestern states.

-For customers in its four-state service area, First Midwest Bank offers an impressive range of account types.
+For customers in its four-state service area, First Midwest Bank is a good choice because it offers an impressive range of account types.
 Customers can choose from three or more types of each of the basic banking accounts, in addition to accessing more advanced services such as loans and investments.
 Access to the Allpoint ATM network allows customers to access their money free-of-charge when traveling outside of the bank’s primary service area.
 Mobile apps also help keep customers connected.

 Monthly maintenance fees on the bank’s basic accounts can be high, but they are easy to avoid for the most part.
 The overdraft fee of $36 is high, although the $10 overdraft protection feature helps mitigate the damage.
 Other fees, like wire transfer fees and non-network ATM fees, are also high.
 Beyond that, the primary drawback of the bank is its low APYs.
 Although there are green shoots here and there, overall, the bank’s APYs are lower than those available from other competitors, particularly the online version.